lsst-sitcom/sitcomtn-025/index.rst

 The list of new functionalities required for already existing tools include:

 #.
 Numerous `Camera Visualization Improvements <pg-D2-Requirements_for_image_display>`_ were described as part of `Deliverable 2`_ and are therefore not repeated here.
-   An `example of the callback functionality <demo_callback>`_ in the `Proof-of-concept Demonstrations`_ section.
+   An example is the `callback functionality <demo_callback>`_ in the `Proof-of-concept Demonstrations`_ section.
 #.
 The OCPS (really the butler) requires access to EFD.
 This is not currently captured in a use-case but one can envision how having a pipeTask be capable to correlate image quality against items in the EFD could be useful.

    - No code has been written to integrate butler directly with EFD, but it is possible to do
-   - Would enable useres to define pipelines that explicitly specified EFD datasets as pipeline inputs.
+   - Would enable users to define pipelines that explicitly specify EFD datasets as pipeline inputs.
-     Currently, it would be required to sort out the mapping of Exposure dataId to and EFD call in (potentially) a special runQuantum method in the pipeline task
+     Currently, it would be required to sort out the mapping of exposure dataId to an EFD call in (potentially) a special runQuantum method in the pipeline task

 Entirely New Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section identifies functionalities that are required and could not be assertained by upgrading already existing components.
+This section identifies functionalities that are required and could not be ascertained by upgrading already existing components.
-The largest piece of missing functionalty is the framework to perform on-the-fly analyses which are triggered on specific events or conditions, then able to perform calculations, generate a report (including plots etc), and have the operator be alerted.
+The largest piece of missing functionalty is the framework to perform on-the-fly analyses which are triggered on specific events or conditions and then be able to perform calculations, generate a report (including plots etc), and have the operator be alerted.
 Implementing this type of capability requires numerous pieces to work together.

 Catcher CSC
-'''''''''''''
+'''''''''''

 A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher" Controllable SAL Component (CSC) is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
 It is still being evaluated if it is required to generate a new CSC or if the Watcher CSC can be augmented to handle this new functionality.